 The district is also one of the three seats of the institutions of the EU.
 It hosts the Court of Justice of the European Union, the European Investment Bank, and the European Court of Auditors.

-Philharmonie Luxembourg is designed by the French architect Christian de Portzamparc, the Philharmonie (Grande-Duchesse Joséphine-Charlotte Concert Hall) raises its elegant silhouette in the city’s heart.
+The French architect Christian de Portzamparc designed the Philharmonie Luxembourg.
+The Philharmonie (Grande-Duchesse Joséphine-Charlotte Concert Hall) stands out with its elegant shape in the middle of the city.

-Fort Thüngen, built-in 1733 is on the modern side of the city.
+Fort Thüngen, built in 1733, is on the city’s modern side.
 Because of the acorns over the three towers of the fort, it’s also known as the Three Acorns.
 The Treaty of London in 1867 demolished most of the fort.
 The restoration of the site started in the early 1990s.
-After the restoration was completed in 2012, know the place opened to the public as Musée Dräi Eechelen.
+After the restoration in 2012, the place was opened to the public as the Musée Dräi Eechelen.

 Where to Stay in Kirschberg Plateau